 STEP 2: Mix in bread flour, whole wheat flour, sourdough discard and salt

-TIP: Commercial yeast has a shelf life.
+Commercial yeast has a shelf life.
 Make sure your active-dry yeast or instant yeast is still fresh before attempting this recipe or your dough will not rise.

-STEP 4: Allow the dough to rise until doubled in volume
+STEP 4: Allow the dough to rise until doubled in volume.

 STEP 5: Shape the dough and let bread rise until puffy and well risen, about 30 minutes

-TIP: Need shaping help?
+Need shaping help?
 Check out my posts on how to shape a boule and how to shape a batard for step-by-step photos and more detailed instructions.

 Don’t use hot water: Hot water will kill yeast, make sure the water you use is under 115 F.